Everybody snores from time to time.

 - Lifestyle changes like eliminating alcohol and smoking can prevent and stop snoring

-Why essential oils for snoring work?
+Why essential oils work?

 There has not been a lot of research done on the subject of essential oils and snoring.